A cluttered bedroom is such an energy leak.

 9. Use A Storage Bench At The Foot Of The Bed

-The space at the foot of the bed often sits empty, which is a missed opportunity.
-A storage bench solves seating, extra bedding storage, and visual polish all at once.
+The space at the foot of the bed often sits empty, which is a missed opportunity to honest.
+And using a storage bench solves seating, extra bedding storage, and the look of the bedroom all at once.

-Make sure you choose an upholstered storage bench that opens on top or has built in compartments.
-Use it for off season bedding, spare pillows, or even sweatshirts.
+Make sure you choose a storage bench that opens on top or has built in compartments.
+And use it for off season bedding, spare pillows, or even sweatshirts.

 Shop This Setup